Temperature and Wood Moisture Measurement

 In North America, most heated homes and offices will run at approximately a 6% EMC in the wintertime and 9% EMC in the summertime.

-Temperature does dry out the moisture in air (naturally).
+Temperature does dry out the moisture in the air (naturally).
 Without the addition of more humidity, the EMC of the wood will eventually change.
-To keep the wood’s EMC in balance during winter months, home owners can add moisture to the air by installing a humidifier in the furnace, as an example.
+To keep the wood’s EMC in balance during winter months, homeowners can add moisture to the air by installing a humidifier in the furnace, as an example.